 The “newest” craze in Big Bear has been around in various forms for centuries, but today’s paddle boarders are no longer heading to war; they are just looking for a peaceful way to exercise!
 Originating in the 16th century, African warriors used the large flat boards as a way of attacking their enemies in a stealthy manner, but its current form originated in Hawaii in the 1940s.
+Since 2013, stand-up paddleboarding has been listed as the most popular outdoor activity among first-time participants according to the Outdoor Foundation’s Outdoor Participation Report.
 Today, paddleboarding has become America’s favorite way of helping to lose a few pounds and Big Bear has jumped on the SUP bandwagon.
+Stand-up paddleboarding is a must-try activity during your next Big Bear vacation.

 What Is Stand-Up Paddleboarding?

-Often referred to as SUP, participants use a board resembling an oversized surfboard and a paddle to move through the waters.
+Often referred to as the abbreviation SUP, participants use a board resembling an oversized surfboard and a paddle to move through the waters.
+Standing on the top of the paddle board, paddle boarders will use the long paddle from the standing position to propel the board forward and glide over the top of any body of water.
+The act of paddle boarding generally doesn’t set any speed records, but you will gently flow through the water and really be able to take in the natural beauty around you.
 Using your core body strength helps keep muscles toned and trim, and the soothing sounds and feel of the waters you are gliding through offers a peace not often found in a workout.
 Many yoga studios have added SUP to their routine, with yogis performing standard yoga routines while on the boards.
+SUP yoga generally uses a wider board to increase ease of poses with a soft and non-slip surface in the middle of the board for better grip.

 As the sport has become so popular, it may be difficult to narrow down your choices as to the best places to rent the equipment, or take classes, so we’ve included the following list of our favorite Big Bear paddle boarding places.